tkanarsky/NerfOrNothing/readme.md

 * Hosts an FTP server to pull log data from file storage

-To compile, initialize a PlatformIO project using the platformio.ini file in the repo, then do `platformio upload` with a NodeMCU connected to the computer to flash the ESP8266 chip and begin logging data.
+To compile, initialize a PlatformIO project using the platformio.ini file in the repo, do `platformio uploadfs` to upload html and js data to the filesystem, then do `platformio upload` with a NodeMCU connected to the computer to flash the ESP8266 chip and begin logging data.

 Hardware: